rightjs/rightjs-docs/docs/en/index.md

     :subtitle => "Easy to read syntax",
     :text     => %Q{
       <p>
-        RightJS is aimed at dynamic languages crowd, as such it does not have all the long names and complex class constructions like many other frameworks written by Java and C++ developers.
+        RightJS is designed for dynamic languages crowd, as such, it has very simple in use but well structured system where everything you need is quickly accessible and easily tweakable.
       </p>
       <p>
-        On one side RightJS has a really nice and simple, easy to write and read syntax that makes it a snap to use an extend even for noobs.
-An on the other, it supports multiple paradigms, has extensive OOP and FP abilities along with other features that will make any tough professional happy.
+        At one side RightJS has a really nice and simple, easy to read and write syntax that makes it a snap to use an extend even for noobs.
+And on the other hand it supports multiple paradigms, has extensive OOP and FP abilities along side with many other features that will make any tough professional happy.
       </p>
     },
     :more     => "Getting started"